fanxiule/CRD_Fusion/README.md

                 --early_log_frequency 200 --late_log_frequency 2000 --early_late_split 4000 --save_frequency 5
 ```

-Checkpoints and tensorboard events are saved in `models/train_SceneFlow` or other directory specified by `--log_dir`
+Checkpoints and TensorBoard events are saved in `models/train_SceneFlow` or other directory specified by `--log_dir`
 and `--model_name`.
-You can use tensorboard to visualize intermediate results.
+You can use TensorBoard to visualize the intermediate results.

 To fine tune the model on KITTI 2012/2015, run